 I get up for a moment out of my chair to stretch out my legs and then lower myself back down.
 "And as wacky as this may sound, Darleen, that's why I finally switched back to a teaching career; I ended up teaching English to immigrants, first at Hudson County Community College in Union City, New Jersey as I had done there fifteen whole years prior.
 If you'll pardon me for saying so, I became restless with the hospice job because a whole pile of new bureaucratic requirements forced me to visit patients who did not need me there or from what I could tell, did not even want me there.
-What I mean is some patients consistenly turned their heads or bodies away from me or had otherwise sealed themselves in their own world.
-That world included an opening, if there was one at all, only to loved ones.
-They could not literally tell me to stop visiting, so the hospice agency requirement was to keep seeing them.
+I mean, like patients who consistently turned their head or body away from me or had otherwise sealed themselves in their own world, which included an opening, if there was one at all, only to loved ones.
+They could not literally tell me not to visit, so the hospice agency requirement was to keep seeing them.
 How I hated doing purposeless work.
 Well, I've griped enough with you.
 I'm just telling you how hospice had changed in those days.
 But you know what?
 It sure was revealing how family and friends had reacted to my latest career zigzag back to teaching."